 All federal government departments make a contribution to sustainable development.
 The aim is to ensure consistency in the social, economic and environmental dimensions of Swiss foreign relations.
 In development policy, Switzerland works towards enhanced policy coherence at five levels.
 This increases the overall effectiveness of international cooperation.

 Development goals are easier to achieve if the various policy areas are aligned in accordance with certain principles.
 Policymakers have to ensure that the individual policies in different sectors do not undermine the objectives and measures of development cooperation.
 This coordinated approach by all stakeholders is known as 'policy coherence for development'.

-The Federal Council has identified a potential need for coordination in the following areas:
+Regarding coherence in foreign relations, the Federal Council has identified a particular need for coordination in the following areas:

-- Through its membership of international organisations, it promotes the adoption and enforcement of binding global rules for sustainable development.
+Through its membership of international organisations, it campaigns for the adoption and implementation of binding global rules for sustainable global development.

-- Within the framework of bilateral relations, it makes every effort to ensure that all development programmes and projects co-financed by the Confederation are consistent with the goals of sustainable global development.
+In bilateral relations, it ensures that all development programmes and projects co-financed by the Swiss Confederation are consistent with the goals of sustainable global development.

 It works directly in its partner countries to promote the development agenda in domestic policies.

 It incorporates development aspects into the different sectoral policies and aligns these as closely as possible with global sustainable development.